Leave accrual and entitlement

 Waiver agreement resources

 Legislation relating to waiver agreements is under 39B of the Admin Act and Section 7 of the Admin Regulations.
-Go to list of legislation.

 If you have any questions about this information, please email us or call 1300 852 625 between 8.30am and 5.00pm Monday to Friday (AEST).